-Instead, if Company X aligned specific initiatives and activities to their top-line goals, they would have a better understanding of which activities led their record-breaking year.
+Instead, if Company X aligned specific initiatives and activities to their top-line goals, they would have a better understanding of which activities led to its record-breaking year.

 They would have a clear line of sight into what worked, and what didn’t, informing the plan for the new fiscal year.

-Step 1 is connecting activities to outcomes, projects to goals, actions to results.
+Step 1 is connecting activities to outcomes, projects to goals, and actions to results.